Jieiku/theme-dark-arc-gitea/README.md

 # Dark Arc
 A dark theme for gitea with high contrast.

-This theme was originally created by making a copy of theme-arc-green.css and making things darker for better contrast.
+This theme was originally created by making a copy of `theme-arc-green.css` and making things darker for better contrast.
+Since then it has been rebased onto the gitea-dark theme for Gitea 1.22 compatibility.

 If you make improvements/tweaks to this theme please send a pull request, or dump your changes in an issue report.